 The reason this bears mentioning is because these are all things of which Upgrade itself is extremely guilty.
 Grey is a certifiable technophobe, yet the setting’s advanced technology is eventually forced upon him.
 The more he uses this technology, the less human he becomes thanks to STEM’s interference.
 In the end, humankind is wrong for turning to technology to improve themselves, which is why Eron, for all intents and purposes, is divinely punished for breaking the taboo against creating life when STEM turns against him.
 Then, of course, there’s STEM itself.
 After all, this heavily romanticized take on science-fiction would not be complete without an AI who is practically Satan himself.
 Therefore, STEM is exactly that.

 While the final act of Upgrade causes the film to fail on a philosophical level, by not providing a satisfying payoff, it makes what would have been minor flaws far more noticeable.
-I found that the film is shockingly behind the times in how it treats Asha’s character in particular.
+In particular, the film is shockingly behind the times in how it treats Asha’s character.
 The 2010s saw a new wave of feminism objecting to the depiction of women in fiction.
 Filmmakers, despite their romantic tendencies, fancied themselves an enlightened group.
 It was therefore jarring to see Asha killed off as soon as possible for the sake of giving Grey a motivation to get involved in the plot.
-To be fair, it wasn’t a trope that had completely died off by 2018, but the film also features a tertiary character who is a hacker with a non-binary gender identity.
+It wasn’t a trope that had completely died off by 2018, but the film also features a tertiary character who is a hacker with a non-binary gender identity.
 It is therefore strange how the film manages to be progressive in some respects, and horribly regressive in others.